-Our lake frontage offers a pier with kayaks, canoes and a rowboat.
+Our lake frontage offers a pier with kayaks, canoes and stand-up paddleboards.
 Tall pine trees shade the shoreline, and there are open spaces for sunbathing and lounging.
 A picnic bench and a hammock make comfortable places to enjoy the tranquility of the lake.
-Kezar Lake is a perfect size for quiet boating and fishing, too.
-If you would like a little privacy, row out to the secluded island for a picnic.
-And don’t forget the “Small Town America” Fourth of July festivities for young and old alike.
+Kezar Lake is a perfect size for swimming and for quiet boating and fishing too.
+In summer, if you would like a little adventure, paddle out to Blueberry island or up Lyons Creek to one of the many beaver dams.
+You can walk, skate or ski on frozen Kezar Lake in winter.

-The three mile walk around the lake is a perfect distance for easy exercise or for a quick jog, any season of the year.
+The three mile walk around Kezar is a perfect distance for easy exercise or for a quick jog, any season of the year.
 You’ll see Mount Kearsarge in the distance.
 It’s the highest point in the area at 2914 feet.
-You can take an easy hike to the top of the mountain for panoramic views of the valleys below, and as far away as the White Mountains of New Hampshire, the Green Mountains of Vermont and the Atlantic Ocean.
-Guided summer hikes throughout July and August provide fun with people familiar with the local terrain.
+You can take an easy or challenging trail to the top of the mountain for panoramic views of the valleys below, and as far away as the White Mountains of New Hampshire, the Green Mountains of Vermont and the Atlantic Ocean.

 Sit back after your day’s activities and take in the inspiring view.
-We can introduce you to a number of hiking trails with historic interest.
+We can introduce you to a number of hiking trails – you choose the level of difficulty.
 If you’re into bicycling, we can loan you a bike (or bring your own) to travel some back roads or mountain trails.
 If you enjoy a round of golf or two, we can recommend several courses in the area, including The Country Club of NH, Eastman Golf Club, John Cain Golf Course, or Twin Lake Villa, each of which has special challenges.
 If tennis is your game, there are outdoor courts at the High School, at Colby-Sawyer College, and at the New London Outing Club.

-Our central location in New England allows for easy day trips to the Maine seacoast, the New Hampshire White Mountains and the Green Mountains of Vermont.
+Our central location in New England allows for easy day trips to the New Hampshire seacoast, the New Hampshire White Mountains and the Green Mountains of Vermont.
 We can suggest a route that takes in lots of scenery, shopping and sights and brings you back here for a good night’s rest.
-For more ideas on what to do, visit our Dining/Fun Page.